Maxiwere45/Maxiwere45/README.md

 Below you'll find a list of my coding skills.
 Thanks for stopping by!

 Thank you for taking the time to read my profile.
-Please feel free to reach out if you have any questions or would like to connect!
+Please feel free to reach out if you have any questions !